Harris and Trump are zeroing in on Sunbelt states as they embark on a final weekend push for votes

-ATLANTA (AP) — Democrat Kamala Harris and Republican Donald Trump zeroed in on the Sun Belt on Saturday as they embarked on one last weekend quest to sway every undecided voter in the battleground states.
-The presidential candidates pitched rival agendas on the economy — and more — that each insisted is what Americans want.
+CHARLOTTE, N.C.
+(AP) — Democrat Kamala Harris and Republican Donald Trump zeroed in on the Sun Belt on Saturday as they embarked on one last weekend quest to sway every undecided voter in the battleground states.
+They pitched rival agendas on the economy — and more — that each insisted is what Americans want.

 “We have overcome every attack, every abuse and even two assassination attempts,” Trump said at a rally in Gastonia, North Carolina, outside Charlotte.
 “And now it all comes down to this.”